r-huijts/ns-mcp-server/README.md

 - "When's the last train back to Groningen after a night out in Amsterdam?"
 - "Are there any weekend engineering works that might affect my Monday morning class?"
 - "Are there OV-fiets bikes available at Utrecht Centraal for my afternoon meeting?"
+- "Is Eindhoven Strijp-S station wheelchair accessible and what platforms does it have?"

 ## Setup